 I worked with my teammates to test the concepts with seven users and discovered actionable insights to take back to our clients.

 01. Minimize setup.

 Even though the frequency settings were automatically generated, testers did not like Sync & Sort because it seemed like a lot of work.
 Users did not feel motivated to organize their contacts.

 02. Try cards for manual sorting.

 If users had to import contacts manually, a card view—as seen in Step-By-Step—was more efficient and visually appealing than the table view in Sync & Sort.

 03. Education is essential.

-Testers overwhelmingly preferred Teach Me How.
-Not only could they get on the platform quickly and start exploring, but they also understood the benefits of having check-in frequencies and organizing their contacts.
-As a result, users were more willing to invest time and energy on setup.
+Testers preferred Teach Me How.
+They got on the platform quickly and started exploring.
+They also understood the benefits of having check-in frequencies and organizing their contacts.
+Users were more willing to invest time and energy on setup.